 Crdt.
 Lec.
 L/C lot.

-Total Core Course Credits and Hours 42 40 4 484
+Total Core Course Credits and Hours 39 38 2 440

 Total Clinic Credits and Hours 20 0 40 440

-Total Requirements 62 40 44 924
+Total Requirements 59 38 42 880

+Note: The CCHM program is 50 gradits tota J To haar

-Note: The CCHM program is 62 credits total.
+Note: The CCHM program is 59 credits total.
 To earn the certificate, 41 credits must be completed in residence.

-Curriculum and course changes in the 2013-2014 Bastyr University Catalog are applicable to students entering during the 2013-2014 academic year.
+Curriculum and course changes in the 2014-2015 Bastyr University Catalog are applicable to students entering during the 2014-2015 academic year.
 Please refer to the appropriate catalog if interested in curriculum and courses required for any other entering year.